MP Estate Planning UK

 Reliefs and Exemptions for Family Businesses

-Inheritance tax can be a significant burden on family businesses, but there are reliefs and exemptions available to help mitigate this tax liability.
-Understanding these can be crucial for business continuity and financial planning.
+Inheritance tax can be a significant burden on family businesses, but there are reliefs and exemptions specifically designed to help mitigate this liability.
+Understanding these — and how they are changing — is crucial for business continuity and financial planning.

 Business Property Relief (BPR)